SamuelCochrane/samuelcochrane.github.io/_posts/2017-08-08-powerbi-golf.md

 ![PowerBI Viz]({{site.url}}{{site.baseurl}}/assets/images/golf.PNG)

-This dashboard was designed to let the golfers view their swing data (ball speed, distance, etc) online after the tournament, and compare how they & their team did to others.
+This dashboard was designed to let the golfers view their swing data (ball speed, distance, etc) after the tournament, and compare how they & their team did to others.
-<br> This was a big hit at the tournament, and many couldn't wait to get online after it ended to start bragging to their coworkers about how they hit the ball 20MPH faster than James in accounting, or at least something along those lines.
+<br> This was a big hit at the tournament, and many couldn't wait to get online after it ended to start bragging to their coworkers about how they _"hit the ball 20MPH faster than James in accounting"_ (or at least something along those lines).

 <hr>